-The PRI Secretariat, in consultation with signatories and the Clearinghouse Steering Committee, has developed a list of priority themes for in-depth collaborative engagements which the PRI will coordinate over 2012-2014.
-These themes, organised by environmental, social and governance (ESG) category, can be found below.
+Through consultation with signatories and the Investor Engagements Steering Committee, the PRI Executive has developed a list of priority collaborative engagements which it coordinates.
+These engagements, organised by environmental, social and governance (ESG) themes, can be found below.

 Sustainable palm oil

-The palm oil industry has faced significant challenges – including allegations of forest clearing and social injustice by plantation companies, and the low take-up of Certified Sustainable Palm Oil by palm oil purchasers.
+The palm oil industry has faced significant challenges – including allegations of forest clearing and social injustice by plantation companies, and the low uptake of Certified Sustainable Palm Oil by palm oil purchasers.
 These difficulties have prevented the sector from adequately tackling its GHG emissions and its contribution to deforestation, and also pose reputational risks for palm oil producers and purchasers.
-A group of 25 global investors coordinated by the PRI Secretariat has formed a working group which aims to raise awareness of these issues, provide a unified investor voice in support of sustainable palm oil, and engage with companies in support of more sustainable practices.
-Over 2012-13 the group has engaged with significant global buyers of palm oil to encourage them to set a commitment and time bound plan for purchasing sustainable palm oil.
+Global investors have formed a working group which is pushing for improvements in company practices across the value chain, in order to support the development of a more sustainable palm oil industry.
 More information for signatories.

 Labour standards in the agricultural supply chain

-Working conditions in agricultural supply chains have come under increased scrutiny following the attention received in the apparel and electronic sectors, owing in part to consumer pressure.
-Field versus factory working conditions are characterised by different ground rules, owing largely to the less formalised nature of agricultural employment – a characteristic which presents heightened social and long-term investment risks, such as child labour, lack of worker benefits, and health and safety issues.
-Potential food/agribusinesses to be targeted by this engagement include food and beverage retailers, importing agents and wholesalers, and packing units in the country of production.
+Working conditions in agricultural supply chains have come under increased scrutiny following the attention received in the apparel and electronic sectors.
+Field versus factory working conditions are characterised by different ground rules, owing largely to the less formalised nature of agricultural employment – a characteristic which presents heightened social and long-term investment risks, such as child labour, forced labour, lack of worker benefits, and health and safety issues.
+The engagement seeks dialogue with food and beverage companies, including producers, processors and retailers.
 More information for signatories.

 Director nomination process

-Bribery and corruption are incompatible with good corporate governance and harmful to the creation of value.
-Investors expect companies to have robust programmes to manage financial, operational and reputational risks linked to corruption in their firm and supply chains, especially as legal enforcement of bribery and corruption continues to build globally and companies are facing increasing potential regulatory liabilities.
-A coalition of investors will continue working on this issue and engaging with companies around the world that face bribery and corruption risks but do not communicate avoidance measures adequately, asking them to improve disclosure and establish strong anti‐corruption management systems.
+Bribery and corruption are incompatible with good corporate governance and are harmful to the creation of value.
+Investors expect companies to have robust programmes to manage financial, operational and reputational risks linked to corruption in their firm and supply chains, especially as legal enforcement of bribery and corruption continues to build globally, and as companies face increasing potential regulatory liabilities.
+A coalition of investors is engaging with companies across sectors and regions that face bribery and corruption risks, to better understand their ability to manage and reduce those risks, and their capacity to improve practices and transparency.
 More information for signatories.

 Integrating environmental, social and governance (ESG) issues into executive pay